 An impacted tooth is one that has failed to emerge fully into its expected position, most commonly affecting wisdom teeth (third molars) during late adolescence or adulthood.
 Because the tooth remains partially or completely trapped within the jawbone or soft tissue, it can create pressure, inflammation and pain that radiates across the face.

 This article explains the key signs that may suggest an impacted tooth, the underlying dental science, the treatment approaches a dentist may consider, and practical steps you can take to look after your oral health.
+Understanding the issue can help you feel more confident when discussing options with a dental professional, and it can also help you recognise when it may be time to seek a clinical assessment rather than manage symptoms at home.

 Experiencing these symptoms?